 Yerba, which is related to holly, is grown in Northern Argentina (where the Mathienzo company grows its organic yerba), Paraguay, and Brazil.
 It can be picked by hand or by machine (Mathienzo yerba is hand-picked).
 Harvested yerba is then dried and aged for between one month and two years.
 Mathienzo ages their yerba for two years because they believe that extra time produces a more balanced flavor.

 Dried and aged yerba is then chopped and this is where things can get tricky.
 Yerba is naturally bitter, but the correct ratio of properly chopped leaves, stems, and powder can temper bitterness and enhance other more subtle flavors.
 The size and regularity of the chopped yerba is also important.
-High volume commercial brands tend to rush the drying process, age for short periods, use a cruder chop and include more powder in their ratios to keep costs low.
-This produces a cheaper, but more bitter yerba.
-Mathienzo dries carefully, ages for a very long period of time, chops carefully, and includes just 15% powder in their ratio for a smoother, less bitter flavor.
+High-volume commercial brands tend to rush the drying process, age for short periods, use a cruder chop, and include more powder in their ratios to keep costs low.
+This produces a cheaper and more bitter yerba.
+Mathienzo dries carefully, ages for a very long period of time, chops precisely, and includes just 15% powder in their ratio for a smoother, less bitter flavor.

-Nicolás and Mercedes believe that the future of yerba mate is in blended products that combine yerba with other ingredients, so Mathienzo now offers three blends including one with rose petals from Patagonia, peppermint from Cordoba, and cloves; one with chamomile, cacao husks, and cardamom (our favorite); and one with calendula flowers and lemongrass.
+Nicolás and Mercedes believe that the future of yerba mate is in blended products that combine yerba with other ingredients.
+Mathienzo now offers three blends including one with rose petals from Patagonia and another with peppermint from Cordoba.
+Other blended ingredients include cloves, chamomile, cacao husks, cardamom (our favorite), and one with calendula flowers and lemongrass.